Negronii/MyNotes/AI_Engineering_Notes/Interview-All-In-One.md

 **How it works:** generator produces a candidate → evaluator scores or critiques it → generator revises → repeat until criteria are met (or max iterations).

-**Example:** Generate code → run tests → evaluator inspects failures → regenerator fixes.
+**Example:** Generate code → run tests → evaluator inspects failures → generator fixes.

 **How interviewers probe it:** "How do you prevent infinite loops?" → hard cap on iterations, early stop if score plateaus.
 "What if the evaluator and generator are the same model?" → they can share blind spots; use different models or strict rubrics to reduce self-agreement.